thsmi/sieve/README.md

 For more details on contributing refer to the [Contributing Guidelines](https://github.com/thsmi/sieve/blob/master/CONTRIBUTING.md)

-A big thank you to every one who have [contibuted and supported](CONTRIBUTORS.md) this project
+A big thank you to every one who have [contributed and supported](CONTRIBUTORS.md) this project.

 ## Bugs